alvinr/data-modeling/aerospike/reparenting/README.md

 ```

 So to move a part between locations, we need to effectively manage the links on both ends of the relationship, as follows:
-* Modify the locationon the partsrecord to "Mountain View"
+* Modify the ```location`` on the ```parts``` record to "Mountain View"
-* Add the partinto the list of partsfor the "Mountain View" location
+* Add the ```part``` into the list of ```parts``` for the "Mountain View" location
-* Remove the partfrom the partslist of the "Las Vegas" location
+* Remove the ```part``` from the ```parts``` list of the "Las Vegas" location

-But these are three separate records, and Aerospike does not support multi­statement transaction.
+But these are three separate records, and Aerospike does not support multi­-statement transaction.
 How do we do that, then?

 ## Tracking Changes to Relationship Ends
 In effect, updating both ends of the relationship is a state management problem.
 We need to guarantee that the change is applied to each once at a minimum.
 We can safely re­apply this multiple times, but we must ensure it happens at least once.
 Given that we cannot control this via a transaction, we have to accept that these is an eventual consistency problem we may have to deal with.
-It's possible that after one end if modified,another process or thread reads the value in the other end.
+It's possible that after one end if modified, another process or thread reads the value in the other end.
 We will deal with that in another blog post.
 Looking at the matter in hand, we need to manage how we process the updates to both ends.

 ## Basic Setup